AridunnuConsult/Sales-Project/README.md

 - Data formatting
 ### Exploratory Data Analysis
 We provide answer some questions on the dataset such as
-•	What is the total sales
+- What is the total sales
-•	Average sale for each product
+- Average sale for each product
-•	Total sales for each region
+- Total sales for each region
-•	The highest selling product etc
+- The highest selling product etc

 ### Data analysis
-These are some of the code and queries used to achieve our analysis
+These are some of the functions and queries used to achieve our analysis
+- Excel (Some of the functions/formulas used for analysis on Microsoft Excel)
+  - ```=F4*G4 ENTER
+  - ```=AVERAGEIF(C4:C9924,C9912,H4:H9924)
+  - ```=SUMIF(D4:D9924,D4242,H4:H9924)
+- SQL (Some querries used in Server Management Studio)
+-